Lwillio/lwillio.github.io/_pages/aboutme.md

 permalink: /aboutme/
 ---

 I started in IT with little more experience than "that one time I installed Ubuntu" and tinkering on an old Jeep.
-On my second day on the job, I used Powershell to change my coworker's desktop background to He-Man (while he was working from home).
+On my second day on the job, I discovered Powershell and used it to change my coworker's desktop background to He-Man (while he was working from home).
+For learning purposes.

 From there I was writing an AppleScript from scratch to automate and standardize laptop builds; various PowerShell scripts to update Active Directory, create folder structures, install software remotely, or perform software audits; or BaSH scripting a folder dating logic that would be one line in Powershell because .ps1 files are blocked by antivirus - I fell in love with scripting.